ibm-cloud-docs/account/account_faq.md

 {: #know-about-tags}
 {: faq}

 You can use tags to organize and view resources across your account by filtering tags from your resource list.
-For more information, see [Tagging resources](/docs/resources?topic=resources-add-remove#add-remove).
+For more information, see [Working with tags](/docs/resources?topic=resources-tag).

 ## Who can view the tags in an account?
 {: #tags-visibility-account}